Eigenpie (EGP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Eigenpie Historical Price

-According to the latest data gathered on Eigenpie live price page, the current price of Eigenpie is 0.529776USD.
+According to the latest data gathered on Eigenpie live price page, the current price of Eigenpie is 0.396675USD.
 The circulating supply of Eigenpie(EGP) is

 In the past 24 hours, Eigenpie has shown a price movement of